Housing | Conditions

 Loading

-About 1.5% of survey respondents report that they still live in a hotel.
-The largest share of displaced residents are living in other types of temporary housing and receive some form of assistance, either from FEMA, the State of Hawaii, or community organizations.
-Additionally, 18% are in temporary housing without assistance and 20% are staying with family and friends or are currently unhoused.
-This data shows that a year after the fires, there is a still significant gap in housing assistance.
+About 1-3% of survey respondents report that they still live in a hotel.
+Additionally, almost a quarter are in temporary housing without assistance and about 12% are staying with family and friends or are currently unhoused.
+The largest share of displaced residents are living in other types of temporary housing and receive some form of assistance, either from FEMA, the State of Hawai‘i, or community organizations.
+This data shows that nearly a year and a half after the fires, there is still a significant gap in housing assistance, which would only grow if FEMA funding is reduced or eliminated in the next 4 years.

 Do fire-impacted people live in crowded conditions?